Birmingham Six: Criminal charges against prison officers and civil actions against police

 On 28 November 1975, the men appeared in court for the second time after they had been remanded into custody at HM Prison Winson Green.
 All showed bruising and other signs of ill-treatment.
-Fourteen prison officers were charged with assault in June 1975, but were all acquitted at a trial presided over by Graham Swanwick.
-The Six brought a civil claim for damages against the West Midlands Police in 1977, which was struck out on 17 January 1980 by the Court of Appeal (Civil Division), constituted by the Master of the Rolls, Lord Denning, Reginald Goff, and Sir George Baker, under the principle of estoppel.
+Fourteen prison officers were charged with assault in June 1975, but were all acquitted at a trial presided over by Mr Justice Swanwick.
+The Six brought a civil claim for damages against the West Midlands Police in 1977, which was struck out on 17 January 1980 by the Court of Appeal (Civil Division), constituted by the Master of the Rolls, Lord Denning, Lord Justice Goff, and Sir George Baker, under the principle of estoppel.
 Denning remarked that he was disallowing the appeal in part because the allegations against the police were so serious that he could not believe them:

 Just consider the course of events if this action is allowed to proceed to trial.
 If the six men fail, it will mean that much time and money will have been expended by many people for no good purpose.
 If the six men win, it will mean that the police were guilty of perjury, that they were guilty of violence and threats, that the confessions were involuntary and were improperly admitted in evidence and that the convictions were erroneous.
 That would mean that the Home Secretary would either have to recommend they be pardoned or he would have to remit the case to the Court of Appeal.
 This is such an appalling vista that every sensible person in the land would say: It cannot be right that these actions should go any further.